oneapi-src/oneTBB/doc/main/tbb_userguide/How_Does_Task_Scheduler_Works.rst

 How Does Task Scheduler Works
 =============================

+While the task scheduler is not bound to any particular type of the  parallelism, it was designed to works efficiently for fork-join parallelism with lots of forks (this type of parallelism is typical to parallel algorithms like parallel_for).

+Lets consider mapping of fork-join parallelsm on the task scheduler in more details.

-The scheduler runs tasks in a way that tends to minimize both memory demands and cross-thread communication.
-The intuition is that a balance must be reached between depth-first and breadth-first executions.
+The scheduler runs tasks in a way that tries to achievel several targets simulteniously :
+ - utilize as more threads as possible, to acieve actual parallelism
+ - preserve data locality, to make single thread execution more efficient
+ - minimize both memory demands and cross-thread communication, to reduce overhead

-Assuming that the tree is finite, depth-first is better for sequential execution for the following reasons:
+To achieve this a balance between depth-first and breadth-first execution strategies must be reached.
+Assuming that the task graph is finite, depth-first is better for sequential execution for the following reasons:

 - **Strike when the cache is hot**.
 The deepest tasks are the most recently created tasks and therefore are the hottest in the cache.
-  The deepest tasks are the most recently created tasks and therefore are the hottest in the cache.
   Also, if they can complete, then tasks depending on it can continue executing, and though not the hottest in cache, they are still warmer than the older tasks above.

 - **Minimize space**.
-Executing the shallowest task leads to breadth-first unfolding of the tree.
-It creates an exponential Executing the shallowest task leads to breadth-first unfolding of the tree.
+Executing the shallowest task leads to breadth-first unfolding of the graph.
 It creates an exponential number of nodes that co-exist simultaneously.
 In contrast, depth-first execution creates the same number of nodes, but only a linear number can exist at the same time, because it creates a stack of other ready tasks.